 - Ask the Lord to transform God’s people by the renewing of their minds (Rom 12:2)

 - Ask the Lord of the harvest to send workers, He wants to bring about His Kingdom through us (Matt 9:38) – some things cannot happen unless they happen through us; be a harvest worker yourself

-- Intentionally practice joy as spiritual warfare for what He has done for us and will continue to do and that one day He will completely restore His creation to it’s original purposes
+- Intentionally practice joy as spiritual warfare for what He has done for us and will continue to do, knowing that one day He will completely restore His creation to its original purposes

 - Live in conversation with the Lord